danluo7/hingtgen_rnaseq/README.md

 	less -S 1_H460_1/transcripts.gtf

-View transcript records only (column -t makes formatting easier to view). scroll right to see "cov, fpkm, and tpm".
+View transcript records only (column -t makes formatting easier to view). scroll right to see the ### 3 major expression matrices "cov, fpkm, and tpm". ###
 Cov, or coverage, is average per base covereage over the genomic segment. basically, the coverage of each transcript. it's  un-normalized unlike fpkm or tpm.

 	grep -v "^#" 1_H460_1/transcripts.gtf | grep -w "transcript" | column -t | less -S